ChrstphrHll/npc_gen/students/Lilia Agrippa.md

 ---
 # Lilia Agrippa
 ### Description
-- Tiefling Barbarian from Principality of the Palus Peoples
+- Tiefling Barbarian from Aldercrown Empire
 - 3rd year Assault student in Fiesn
 - shoulder length wavy blue hair that's braided, Gray eyes, and Purple skin
 - Is Efficient and Lackadaisical, and has Appreciation as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes